xMobbDeep/PassTheFear-BattleScarSelector/README.md

 - BepInEx 6 IL2CPP x64 installed in that game folder.
 - .NET Framework 4.8 or later for the standalone selector.

-## Optional: build from source

-Source builds are intended for contributors who want to update the catalogue, artwork, or plugin.
-Follow [`developer/README.md`](developer/README.md) and provide inputs from your own game copy.
-The build script embeds those local assets into a new selector executable and writes the two player files to `dist/`.

-The repository intentionally does not include the game executable, `GameAssembly.dll`, BepInEx files, generated IL2CPP interop assemblies, or extracted game data.
-Those remain in each contributor's own local game installation; see [`NOTICE.md`](NOTICE.md) for ownership and third-party notices.

 ## Troubleshooting